 Conclusion

-Forests support life through complex and continuous natural processes.
-They regulate climate, protect biodiversity, and sustain ecosystems across the planet.
-Their value lies in both their presence and their function.
+Forests support life through complex and continuous natural processes that operate at local, regional, and global scales.
+They regulate climate, protect biodiversity, maintain water cycles, and preserve soil health, making them essential to the stability of ecosystems across the planet.

-When we understand forests and their importance, we recognize their role as life-support systems.
-Forests connect air, water, soil, and living organisms into a balanced whole.
+When we understand forests and their importance, we begin to recognize them as natural life-support systems rather than isolated landscapes.
+Forests connect air, water, soil, plants, animals, and people into an interdependent network that sustains environmental balance.